JudeQuintana/cloud-infra-lab/README.md

 - [problematic characters in random db password](https://github.com/JudeQuintana/cloud-infra-lab/pull/9)

 ## TODO
-- Confiure SSM Agent to pull rds creds directly from secrets manager instead of rendering them via cloud-init template.
+- Confiure SSM Agent to pull RDS creds directly from Secrets Manager instead of rendering them via cloud-init template.
 - Switch out `socat` TCP server for a more useful HTTP server with Go, Ruby or Python using only the standard library (maybe).

 ## Components